natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/D.520.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 Due to the D.520's mediocre handling, each scenario must be exploited to the best for the maximum efficiency from the plane.
-However, maintaining a high speed with the aircraft is essential to do well in common dog-fighting tactics such as Boom & Zoom and Turn & Burn.
+However, maintaining a high speed with the aircraft is essential to do well in common dogfighting tactics such as Boom & Zoom and Turn & Burn.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics